denten-books/plain-text/3-chapter.md

 # Chapter 3: Control
 Keywords: `content, form, formula, formatting`

+## 1.4 Hardware vs. Software

+All Turing machines, however imperfect, occupy that ambiguous space between theory and practice.
+The personal computer, the hand-held "mobile" telephone, and the electronic book "reader" share in the legacy of Turing's computation.
+They are ideas and devices.[^ln1-caveat]

+The ambiguity between hardware and software leads to some controversy in the critical literature, as evidenced by Lev Manovich's playful response to Kittler's "there is no software" argument.
+If I understand it correctly, Kittler's short but often cited essay picks up the thread of Kittler's earlier work to posit what he calls a "postmodern writing scene."
+"We do not write anymore," writes Kittler: "human-made writing passes through microscopically written inscriptions which, in contrast to all historical writing tools, are able to read and write by themselves" [@kittler_there_1995].
+According to this schema, Kittler sees the paper-bound design blueprints of the first integrated microprocessor as the last "real" piece of writing.
+Everything written after that point is hardware (because software is hardware at that "microscopic" level).

+Manovich inverts Kittler's argument into "there is only software," by which he means that in a pragmatic sense, the affordances of a given medium are determined by software.
+A printed page begins to differ from a screen only when the readers are able to effect something on the screen that they could not on paper.
+To this end, Manovich encourages his readers to become active developers of software, rather than its passive consumers [@manovich_there_2011, 274].
+In that, Manovich reasserts the possibility of writing in the silicon age.
+Kittler (who passed in 2011) could perhaps object to that line of reasoning in maintaining that chip architecture (the last written work) still determines (as foundation) all higher levels of textuality "floating" above the silicon bedrock.
+And no amount of learning to code would give an ordinary subject the resources required to write in silicon---a process so advanced and expensive as to be limited to a handful of international chip manufacturers.
+In opening a successive nested series of black boxes, the post-silicon writer hits the impenetrable bedrock of chip architecture.
+In such conditions, is it even worthwhile to follow Manovich's call for new literacies?
+Is writing still possible?

+The question of where do brains end and minds begin remains unresolved in cognitive science, for example.
+Similarly, at some imperceptible point software disappears into hardware.
+But before we ourselves get lost in that liminal space between matter and idea, let us recover a measure of oddity found in the now ubiquitous operation of Turing machines.
+First, note that Turing's original formulation happens at the level of a thought experiment.
+(Turing does not begin to build actual machines until his move to Princeton in 1936.)
+A universal Turing machine comes to life initially as an idea that can take on the structure of other ideas expressed symbolically.
+Second, note that though Turing describes his machine in the language of mathematics (where his most significant contribution lies), his description also contains the bare minimum of a mechanical device.
+No matter how symbolic a Turing machine aspires to be, no matter how ascendant to the realm of the ideal, it still needs a bare minimum of physical matter to function.
+And Turing's paper does contain the canonical description of that bare physical minimum.

+With the above two observations in mind, we can view abstracted universal Turing machines, as implemented in the Wireworld universe (a cellular automaton simulation), for example, or in Minecraft (a procedurally generated sand-box world-exploration game), as recursive, second-order ideational constructs, built on top of first-order physical mechanisms (a personal computer, in the case of Wireworld and Minecraft).
+We know this, because all *n+* order Turing machines are limited in computational power by the physical capabilities of that bottom-most device (the physical machine writing the simulation).
+The simulated UTM cannot outperform (in terms of cycles per second, instructions per cycle, or its capacity to hold a number of instructions) the machine doing the simulation.
+If we disregard the dizzying levels of recursion (a Turing machine, simulating a Turing machine, simulating a Turing machine and so on), we can begin to examine the turtle at the bottom, which has its head in the symbolic and its feet firmly in the material world.

+Literature in computer science tends to see universal Turing machines as
+algorithms: in other words, as virtual, second-order symbolic representations.
+As consummate thinkers on the level of the symbol, computer scientists and literary scholars (unlike, say, electrical engineers or book binders) rarely need to pay heed to that strange bottom-most turtle.[^ln1-bottom] Yet it is impossible to entirely disassociate the implementation from the idea.
+In his review of Turing's "On Computable Numbers" paper, Alonzo Church, the American mathematician whose work anticipated Turing's (independently) in several important aspects, wrote that "a human calculator, provided with pencil and paper and explicit instructions can be regarded as a kind of a Turing machine" [@church_computable_1937, 42-3; also cited in @petzold_annotated_2008, 63].
+Disregarding the broader, metaphysical implications of that statement, note for now the persistence of two essential implements required for the minimally viable operation of the Church--Turing human and machine calculators.
+Pen and paper persevere and assert themselves through the abstraction.[^ln1-abstraction]

+Forced to confront the universal Turing machine *as a mechanism*, the historian must acknowledge that it borrows from a number of extant designs, which, together and incrementally, give the UTM its physical form.
+A media history of the Turing machine as device differs from its intellectual history as symbolic, mathematical abstraction in interesting and instructive ways.[^ln1-turing]

+![Universal Turing machine as an idea.
+"Nick Gardner's Wireworld multiplier, via a Turing machine."](images/turing-idea.png)

+[^ln1-caveat]: The institutional distinctions between software engineering and computer science often hinge on the extent to which the discipline pays heed to the physical limitations of computing.
+As usual the situation on the ground is much more complicated, and the boundaries between software engineering and computer science are fast eroding.
+Still, North American students often have the choice to major in Computer Science or Software Engineering.
+It would not be unusual for the one faculty to be located in the School for Liberal Arts and Science and the other in the School of Engineering.
+Consider also the two major professional organizations: Institute for Electrical and Electronics Engineers (IEEE) and Association for Computing Machinery (ACM).
+See
+@glass_comparative_1992; @parnas_software_1999; @glass_analysis_2004;
+@vessey_unified_2005.

+## Marx upside down

+It is this last and still current moment of historical development that is least theorized.
+A dominant tradition in the history of the human sciences follows Louis Althusser and Michel Foucault (and, to a lesser extent, Jacques Derrida)[^ln1-derr] in analyzing mechanisms of structure and control in terms of ideology, discourse, and representation.
+Where for Althusser "every science is a science of ideology,"[^ln1-alt] Foucault posits his archeology of the human sciences on the level of "positive unconscious," revealing unspoken "rules" that govern the formation of "theories, concepts, and objects of study" on the level of "scientific representation" [@foucault_order_1994, xi].

+There are a number of theoretical niceties here (that the reader may skip, if not interested in the history of Marxist thought).
+For example, the concept of ideology, in the orthodox Marxist schema of things, exists as a "political superstructure [...] to which correspond definite forms of social consciousness."
+In the Marxist model, ideology floats *above* the material base---the dominant mode of production---that "determines the general character of the social, political and spiritual processes of life" [@marx_contribution_1904, 11].
+Althusser's influential contribution to this world view was to insist that ideology, although secondary to the mode of production, nevertheless assures its continual reproduction as a means of continuing subjugation and political control.
+Simply put, for Althusser, the ideological apparatus of the modern capitalist state ends up being "installed in the dominant [social] position" [@althusser_lenin_2001, 85-127].
+In a similar (although not equivalent) rhetorical move, Foucault envisions that beneath the "epistemological level" of human activity there exists an "archaeological layer," where representation "governs the mode of being of language, individuals, nature, and need itself" [@foucault_order_1994, 209].
+Ideology and representation, once determined, now determine.
+The rhetorical jujitsu inverts Hegel yet again, to put Marx back on his head.[^ln1-flip] My short history of the universal Turing machine runs counter to this top-heavy tradition of reading Marx in the inverse.
+As a device, the Turing machine fuses control and communication.
+Control is meant here bluntly, as physical circuit control, at the level of the mechanism and not at the attenuated level of ideology or representation.

 ### Text

 Lotman: "the material embodiment of a semiotic system." limited, hierarchical,